pylipp/sdd/README.md

 ### General help

-`sdd` is verbose.
-Any program output during management is forwarded to the terminal, and to respective `stdout`/`stderr` log files in `/tmp`.
+High-level program output during management is forwarded to the terminal.
+Output of the `sdd_*` functions of the app management file is in `/tmp/sdd-<command>-<app>.stderr`.

 You can always consult